 Chapter 1: Introduction Provides an overview of this guide.
 Chapter 2: 9600 Series IP Telephone Installation Describes the equipment and resources required to properly install and operate the 9600 Series IP Telephones.
 Provides instructions on installing the telephones out of the box.
 Chapter 3: Local Administrative Options Describes how to set local administrative options, if requested by the system or LAN administrator.
 Chapter 4: Maintaining 9600 Series IP Telephones Describes maintenance actions like downloading telephone software from the Avaya support Web site and customizing system values.
 Chapter 5: Troubleshooting Guidelines Describes error conditions and messages that might occur during the installation of the 9600 Series IP Telephones.
 Appendix A: Restart Scenarios Explains the different scenarios possible for the sequence of the restart process.
-Appendix B: Glossary of Terms Provides a glossary of terms used in this document or which are generally applicable to 9600 Series IP Telephones.
-Appendix C: Related Documentation Provides references to external documents that relate to telephony in general, and can provide additional information about specific aspects of the telephones.
+Appendix A: Restart Scenarios Appendix B: Glossary of Terms Explains the different scenarios possible for the sequence of the restart process.
+Provides a glossary of terms used in this document or which are generally applicable to 9600 Series IP Telephones.